moorepants/eme185/content/pages/reports.rst

 content section(s).
-This could include large figures, sketches, layout drawings, 3D renderings, detailed calculations, big tables, short source code snippets, etc. Basically, anything that takes attention away from the main points but provides the details that back them up should go in the appendices.
+This could include large figures, sketches, layout drawings, 3D renderings, detailed calculations, big tables, short source code snippets, etc. Basically, anything that takes attention away from the main points but provides the details that back up the main content should go in the appendices.
 Keep in mind that the content sections should stand on their own.
 Additionally, feel free to link to rich media: videos, websites, demos, etc.

 Technical Documentation Explanation and Examples
 ================================================